hexters/CoinPayment/README.md

 ## Testing on the Litecoin testnet (LTCT)

-CoinPayments' sandbox uses **LTCT** (Litecoin Testnet).
-Get free coins from a testnet faucet (e.g. <https://tltc.bitaps.com/>) and send them to the invoice address — no local wallet required.
-LTCT is excluded from fiat totals by default.
+CoinPayments' sandbox uses LTCT (Litecoin Testnet).
+Grab free coins from a testnet faucet such as <https://tltc.bitaps.com/> and send them to the invoice address.
+You don't need a local wallet.
+LTCT is left out of fiat totals by default.

 ## Troubleshooting

-**`Unable to fetch supported coins` / API errors** — On the [CoinPayments API Keys](https://www.coinpayments.net/index.php?cmd=acct_api_keys) page, edit the key permissions and either whitelist your server IP under *Restrict to IP/IP Range* or leave it empty.
+If you see `Unable to fetch supported coins` or other API errors, open the [CoinPayments API Keys](https://www.coinpayments.net/index.php?cmd=acct_api_keys) page and edit the key permissions.
+Either whitelist your server IP under *Restrict to IP/IP Range* or leave that field empty.

 ## Premium features

-The package is **free to use in development**.
-On **production/staging** servers, the full coin list on the checkout plus the **withdrawal** and **transaction/withdrawal detail** views require a one-time license.
-You'll be prompted to activate when you go live — [get a license here](https://buymeacoffee.com/hexters/e/545129).
+The package is free to use while you develop.
+On production and staging servers the full coin list on the checkout, along with the withdrawal and detail views, need a one-time license.
+You'll be prompted to activate when you go live.
+[Get a license here](https://buymeacoffee.com/hexters/e/545129).

 ## Support